DfX-NYUAD/GlitchFHE/Software-Experiments/README.md

 #### __Installation Instructions__

-- Please follow instructions in https://github.com/microsoft/SEAL/tree/3.7.2 to install SEAL in the repository ./cryptonets/seal_standalone_bfv_attack/e3_seal.372/ and ./cryptonets/seal_standalone_ckks_attack/e3_seal.372/
+- Please follow instructions ./cryptonets/seal_standalone_bfv_attack/e3_seal.372/SEAL/README.md and ./cryptonets/seal_standalone_ckks_attack/e3_seal.372/SEAL/README.md to build SEAL respectively for attacks on BFV and CKKS-based cryptonets

 - Note that we have modified the corresponding SEAL repositories to enable Fault injection